mdn/kuma-deployer/README.md

     pip install -e ".[dev]"

-That should have installed the CLI `kuma-deploy`
+That should have installed the CLI `kuma-deployer`

-    kuma-deploy --help
+    kuma-deployer --help

 If you wanna make a PR, make sure it's formatted with `black` and passes `flake8`.